PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ```

 > ### Inspecting Official Containers ![](../info.png)
-> The Dockerfiles for all official Docker images are publicly available on Github.
+> The Dockerfiles for all official Docker images are publicly available on GitHub.
 Taking
 > some time to inspect publically available official Dockerfiles can furnish us with both > precise knowledge of what any given container is composed of, and best practice tips for
 > writing our own Dockerfiles.